herumi/mcl/readme.md

 # mcl

-A generic and fast pairing-based cryptography library.
+A portable and fast pairing-based cryptography library.

 # Abstract